 Drive slowly on poor roads.

-- ▷ If an accident occurs as a result of these instructions not being observed, the manufacturer will not be responsible for damages caused.
+- ▷ If an accident occurs as a result of these instructions not being observed, the manufacturer will not be responsible for damages caused. - > The safety measures stipulated in chapter 3 have to be observed.

 5.2 Driving speed